 You can also specify the separator character using hexadecimal notation: -0xHHH..., where the H are valid hexadecimal digits.
 Unlike the octal form, this one may be used to specify any Unicode character, even those beyond 0xFF.
-(This means that you cannot use the -x with a directory name that consists of hexadecimal digits.)
+So if you really want a record separator of 0777, specify it as -0x1FF.
+(This means that you cannot use the -x option with a directory name that consists of hexadecimal digits, or else Perl will think you have specified a hex number to -0.)